 The picture_as_pdfStrategic Evaluation Plan was developed for the entire five years (2019-2024) for which the program has been funded by the Centers for Disease Control and Prevention (CDC).
 Within the plan, four evaluation projects have been outlined and a detailed plan for each is presented.
 As the plans and projects are carried out, the results will be displayed here.

-The first prioritized Individual Evaluation Plan was completed in Fall 2020.
+The picture_as_pdffirst prioritized Individual Evaluation Plan was completed in Fall 2020.
 Its purpose is to assess the types of change in health improvement by measuring the cost savings associated with indicators of health improvement, such as reduced emergency department (ED) visits and hospitalizations due to asthma.
 These findings could be used to establish a business case for third party payers, like Medicaid, on the positive return of investment they could experience by reimbursing asthma home visiting programs.
-For the full plan, click picture_as_pdfhere.
-For the summary of the plan, click picture_as_pdfhere.